 Your food is not carbs, fat, and proteins.
 It is an experience, it connects you with family, and it brings friends together.
 Let’s end the love-hate relationship and start really enjoying our food again.
 This leads me to my next point…

 What would happen if you changed your focus to allow yourself to eat anything you wanted, as long as it was eaten slowly, with no distractions, and while sitting at a table?
-Try this the next time you’re planning to eat a chocolate bar – I guarantee it will be much difference experience than when you are distracted by something else.
+Try this the next time you’re planning to eat a chocolate bar – I guarantee it will be much different experience than when you are distracted by something else.